 Q10.
 How do you see DPI testing as a challenge?

 Deep packet inspection (DPI) testing involves testing different kinds of packets.
 The level of DPI offered by each vendor is different, and hence a common test tool or test data packets for all kinds of DPI testing is very difficult to find.
 DPI testing inspects different kinds of bearer creation, synchronized with signaling flows.
-This involves proper integration of the DPI engine with the policy engine.
+This involves the proper integration of the DPI engine with the policy engine.
 Different kinds of policy controls and charging also come under focus in DPI testing.

 Q11.
 LTE has conformance specifications for the UE.
 What do you do about conformance for the other elements in the network: eNB and MME/SGW/PGW?